dc4eu/vc/internal/ui/upload_csv_templates/README.md

-# Upload documents using a csv file
+# Upload documents using a CSV file

 A csv file can be used to bulk upload documents for test purposes.

 1. Select type of document to upload (currently only EHIC is supported).
 2. Choose a csv file containing the documents to upload.
 3. Press Upload
-4. For each post (row in the csv-sheet), a Upload status is displayed, along with Upload data (the actual JSON being uploaded to the server) and More information.
+4. For each post (row in the CSV sheet), an Upload status is displayed, along with Upload data (the actual JSON being uploaded to the server) and More information.

-It's important to check that both the **Upload status** is "SUCCESS" and there are no **More information** that contradicts that.
+It's important to check that both the **Upload status** is "SUCCESS" and there is no **More information** that contradicts that.

 **Known issue/bug:** For a duplicate document, SUCCESS is returned from the server but also More information with a JSON containing "DOCUMENT_ALREADY_EXISTS".